* Stocks push higher as recent data underpins sentiment

 rose and the dollar traded mixed on Friday as investors warmed

 to recent data that has underpinned hopes for sustained U.S.

 economic strengthening even as new data showed home resales fell

 Cold weather and a lack of housing stock sidelined potential

 home buyers in January, the National Association of Realtors

-said on Friday, in the latest report indicating that severe
+said on Friday, in the latest report indicating severe winter

 Home sales dropped 5.1 percent to an annual rate of 4.62

 million units, the lowest level since July 2012, the trade group

 said.
 Economists polled by Reuters had expected sales to fall to